notmehul/coursera/IBM DataScience Specialization/README.md

 lol look how optimistic I was about this course and ab dekho

 eaving this course for udacity PIECE OF SHIT COURSE

+back to this course lol kya kar sakte ab F